-In 2015, designer Giuliano Calza launched streetwear label GCDS, an abbreviation of “God Can’t Destroy Streetwear,” with his brother Giordano, who is now chief executive.
-The brand is known for its slogans, ironic graphics and capsule collaborations, which have subsequently attracted the interest of models, artists and influencers, including Bella Hadid , Dua Lipa and Chiara Ferragni .
+In 2015, designer Giuliano Calza co-founded streetwear label GCDS, an abbreviation of “God Can’t Destroy Streetwear,” with his brother Giordano, who is now chief executive.
+His brand – now the acronym for Giuliano Calza Design Studio – is known for its slogans, ironic graphics and capsule collaborations, which have subsequently attracted the interest of models, artists and influencers, including Beyoncé, Bella Hadid , Dua Lipa and Chiara Ferragni .

-Calza worked with Pamela Anderson, featuring the actress in GCDS’ Spring/Summer 2018 campaign video, which also stars model and musician Caroline Vreeland and rapper Brooke Candy.
+Calza worked with Pamela Anderson, featuring the actress in GCDS’ Spring/Summer 2018 campaign video starring model and musician Caroline Vreeland and rapper Brooke Candy.
 In 2017, Calza announced the brand's sales had reached €5 million.
-GCDS currently retails in more than 350 stores worldwide.
-The Calza brothers opened their first store in Milan in December 2016 and have their sights set on expanding into Asia, starting with a store in Shanghai.
+GCDS currently retails in more than 350 stores worldwide, counting Farfetch and Selfridges among its stockists.
+The Calza brothers opened their first store in Milan in December 2016 have announced plans to open a store in London's Mayfair neighbourhood.

 Born in Naples in 1988, Calza first studied a BA in political science and a Masters in Marketing and Communication at Bocconi University in Milan.
 While he studied at Bocconi, Calza found work as a casting director, stylist, digital PR and assistant in both the art and fashion industries.